-Designed to inspire and empower residents to learn, make, and create, the Makerspace has become one of the most beloved amenities in the Walsh community.
+Designed to inspire and empower residents to learn, make, and create, the Makerspace has become one of the community's most beloved amenities.

 Having provided a creative space for residents since its soft opening in March 2018, the Makerspace was recently fine-tuned with a reorganization worth celebrating.